This article may contain links from our affiliate partners. Please read how we make money!

 24. Instant Pot Aloo Matar (Potato and Pea Curry)

 Aloo Matar is a delicious Indian Potato and Peas Curry.
 This easy and scrumptious Indian Vegetable Curry is made with basic pantry staples.
-Paired with steamed white rice, this vegan curry makes an ideal meal prep dinner choice.
+Paired with steamed white rice, this vegan curry makes an ideal dinner choice.

 25. Sweet Potato Chickpea Curry